fenago/gitlab-ci-ansible-course/md/lab11_writing.md

 Hiding content with comments
 ----------------------------------------------------------------

-You can tell GitHub to hide content from the rendered Markdown by placing the content in an HTML comment.
+You can tell Gitlab to hide content from the rendered Markdown by placing the content in an HTML comment.

     <!-- This content will not appear in the rendered Markdown -->